centrica-engineering/nucleus-docs/docs/how-to/contribute-to-documentation.md

 Once you've completed your amendments or additions, briefly describe your changes below the 'Commit changes' section.

-Within the 'Name the branch' field to `update/filename` (where `filename` is the file you're changing.)
+Within the 'branch name' field, change to `update/filename` (where `filename` is the file you're changing.)

 Click on the 'Commit changes' button.